-1. England includes grant scheme expenditure managed by the Forestry Commission on behalf of Defra.

-2. Scotland includes grants paid under Rural Development Contracts and legacy schemes.
+- 1. England includes grant scheme expenditure managed by the Forestry Commission on behalf of Defra. - 2.
+Scotland includes grants paid under Rural Development Contracts and legacy schemes.

-The total grant money paid in Great Britain has fluctuated over the last 10 years, with levels often dipping around the times that new grant schemes are introduced, followed by a sharp recovery.
+The total grant money paid in Great Britain has fluctuated over recent years, with levels often dipping around the times that new grant schemes are introduced, followed by a sharp recovery.

-Figure 8.3 Grant money paid, 2003-04 to 2013-14
+Figure 8.3 Grant money paid, 2003-04 to 2014-15